Sukhothai Historical Park

 A characteristic feature of Sukhothai temple architecture is the lotus-bud chedi.
 It features a conical spire finial on a square-sided structure on top of a three-tiered base.
-However at Sukhothai also Sri Lankan and Srivijaya type monuments are present.
-Most of the temple structures in Sukhothai Historical Park were of course constructed during the Kingdom of Sukhothai era (from around 1235-1438 A.D.)
+However at Sukhothai also Sri Lankan and Srivijaya style monuments are present.
+Most of the temple structures in Sukhothai Historical Park were constructed during the Kingdom of Sukhothai era (from around 1235-1438 A.D.)

 Wat Si Sawai is located about 350 meters south of Wat Mahathat.
 Its three prangs were built in Lopburi style.
 Lintels, fragments of Hindu images and a linga indicate that the temple was initially a Hindu sanctuary.
 It was later transformed into a Buddhist temple.

 Wat Sa Si is northwest of Wat Mahathat.
 Its round stupa serves as historical evidence of the influence of Sri Lankan (Sinhalese) Buddhism in old Sukhothai.

 Outside the old city walls, Wat Phra Phai Luang is located close to the northern gate.
 It contains a group of ancient monuments of great significance.
 Among its many structures, it originally contained three buildings in prasat style.
 One of them is remaining and is adorned with stuccoed reliefs depicting the life of the Buddha.
 Its art details indicate that Sukhothai had cultural contact with the Khmer empire in the reign of Jayavarman VII and was also associated with Lavo (Lopburi), then a Khmer town of great importance in the central plain of Thailand.

 Phra Atchana (Ajana) at Wat Si Chum, Sukhothai Historical Park